Koopman Reduced Order Modeling with Confidence Bounds: Performance and Comparisons

+Figure \ref{fig:kuramoto-reconstruction-error-complex-angles} shows the reconstruction log error of the ROM's vs.\ the number of modes used for reconstruction.
 While the log error between the signal and the reduced order model is a good metric, we also have access to the modal noise which we use to put error bounds on the predictions given by the ROM.
-We compute the percentage of time the true trajectory is within $\pm 2$ standard deviations of the ROM's prediction.
+We compute the fraction of time the true trajectory is within $\pm 2$ standard deviations of the ROM's prediction.
 This is computed as

 where $d_g(a, b)$ is the \emph{true}\footnote{As opposed to the approximate geodesic distance \eqref{eq:geodesic-dist}} geodesic distance on $[0, 2\pi) \mod 2\pi$ and $\sigma$ is the modal noise standard deviation.
+Figure \ref{fig:kuramoto-residence-time-complex-angles} shows the fraction of time that the true signal is within 2 standard deviations of the ROM prediction.